Milenaafeworki/movie-exploration/README.md

 ## Final Recommendations

-1. Focus more on producing films of genre 'Crime', 'Action', and 'SciFi'.
+1. Genres 'Crime', 'Action', and 'SciFi' to become the cornerstones of Movie Production.
-2. Creating more opportunities to engage the following writers and directors:
+2. Recruit the following writers and directors.
    - Rick Jaffa
    - Amanda Silver
    - Stephen McFeely